Mini Skirts in the Swinging Sixties

 While opinions differ on who invented the mini, French designer André Courrèges, John Bates and Jean Varon were among the contenders, it was Mary Quant who commercialised and brought it to the masses.
 Quant’s mini was simple and playful, modelled in bright fabrics with coloured tights, knee-high boots and Peter Pan collars.

-Bazaar sparked a new trend as it became a meeting place, a mecca where the rich treated it as a venue for a kind of continual cocktail party.
-Boutiques were soon replacing small utility shops along King’s Road as it became the place you’d find the Chelsea Set during the day.
-It was full of Chelsea girls with their aristocrat and pop-star boyfriends in velvet suits.
+Boutiques were soon replacing small utility shops along King’s Road as it became the place where you’d find the Chelsea Set during the day.
+It was full of Chelsea girls with their aristocrat and pop star boyfriends in velvet suits.

-Article and fictional character, ex-pop star, Dottie Pickles © Charlie Clarke 2022
+Article and fictional character, ex-pop star, Dottie Pickles © Charlie Clarke 2025